wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

         1. Switch to the **Visual Editor** tab and go to **Predefined Flows** > **Conditional Login Flows** > **Passkey Enrollment**.

-        2. Click on the **ADD** corresponding to the **Passkey Progressive Enrollment** template.
+        2. Click the **ADD** button corresponding to the **Passkey Progressive Enrollment** template.

         3. Click **Confirm** to add the script.

             ![Add adaptive script with Visual Editor]({{base_path}}/assets/img/guides/passwordless/passkey/add-script-with-visual-editor.png){: style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}
     ---

 4. Click **Update** to save your changes.

 !!! note
+    - If progressive enrollment is disabled, users need to pre-register their passkeys from the MyAccount portal.
+Learn how to do so in [Register passkeys]({{base_path}}/guides/user-self-service/register-passkey/).

-    Passkey progressive enrollment can only be configured at the organizational level and cannot be modified at the application level.
+    - Passkey progressive enrollment can only be configured at the organizational level and cannot be modified at the application level.

-## Enable Passkey usernameless  authentication
+## Configure passkey usernameless authentication

-This feature streamlines the login process by eliminating the need for usernames, enabling a faster and more secure authentication method.
-Follow the steps given below to enable **Passkey** usernameless authentication for your application.
+Usernameless authentication enhances user experience by eliminating the need for users to enter a username during login with passkeys.
+This is the default behavior in {{product_name}}.
+Follow the steps given below to configure passkey usernameless authentication for your application.

 1. On the {{ product_name }} Console, go to **Connections**.